-20. KEEP SUPPORTING YOUR VULNERABLE CUSTOMERS
+20. SUPPORT YOUR VULNERABLE CUSTOMERS

 How?
 This is time for all businesses to show up and provide support to the most vulnerable people on this pandemic.
 Allow elderly customers to have first access or discounted pricing for your products and or services.
 You can also produce a “How to buy responsibly” guide to educate customers to not bulk buy during this time and be considerate.

 If you run a store, supermarket or shop that offers essential items, you can:

 - Product limits. ask customers to respect new product limits and only buy what they need.
 If they all do this, there is more than enough to go around.

 - Priority delivery assistance. you can also introduce priority assistance home deliveries to help the elderly, people with disability, those with compromised immunity and those in mandatory isolation.
 Create an online form for people to apply to your priority delivery assistance service.

 - Dedicated shopping hour.
 Australian supermarket Woolworths introduced a dedicated hour for the elderly and people with disabilities to shop between 7 am and 8 am before they open to everyone.